just-jim/CDS/README.md

 ### Project Description
 #### Build a service that aggregates data about assets from 4 external services and exposes an API interface to consumers in order to provide them with the asset content and metadata.

+### Summary
+The final solution can be summarized as:
+- A service (CDS) that aggregates data from 4 external domains via SQS and REST API.
+- Using the data to create a complete asset object persisted in its internal DB.
+- Caching the content distribution data (file url) for fast delivery.
+- Exposes an API for the consumers (digital platforms) to be able to list and get the assets including all their metadata.
+- Use of DDD (Domain Driven Design) principles to closely align with business requirements and ensure scalability.
+- Use of Clean Architecture to separate the CDS layers avoiding unnecessary dependencies between them.
+- Use elements of Hexagonal Architecture for easily interchangeable adapters with the external services.
+- Unit tests
+- End-To-End tests

 ### Definitions:
 - **Asset**: A file being created by the creative department.
 We will be referring to it as content or file.
 - **Briefing**: The information around the creative owner of an asset